Welcome to the Saint Stephen House

 The Association of Roman Catholic Hungarians in Great Britain is a friendly society registered with the FCA.
 The Association is governed by an annually elected committee.
 The committee members are all volunteers who do their vital work in their free time.
 We welcome anyone to membership who would like to support the work we do.

 Although we are separate organisations, the Association has a close cooperation with the Chaplaincy.
 The Saint Stephen House is the home to the Hungarian Holy Masses, and other church services, and we provide the Chaplaincy with office space and other facilities.
 The Association also supports the Chaplaincy financially as much is it is able to.

-Hungarian Masses in the Saint Stephen House: Every 1st Sunday of the month at 11am, and every 3rd Sunday of the month at 3pm.
+Hungarian Masses in the Saint Stephen House: Every 1st and 3rd Sunday of the month at 11.30am.

 The Association believes that the Saint Stephen House must be a cultural mission just as much a religious one.
 We organise a wide range of cultural programmes including literary events, concerts, film club, lectures on various topics, and entertainment programmes of various sorts.
 The Saint Stephen House hosts a traditional Hungarian folk dance group, that rehearses on Thursday evenings.